Recently, I was asked by a dad expecting twins, “How early can I know the gender of twins?”

 Twin Gender Determination via Blood Testing

-If you do any kind of chromosomal testing, this can help determine the gender a few weeks earlier than an ultrasound.
+If you do any kind of chromosomal testing, this can help determine the gender of your twins a few weeks earlier than an ultrasound.

 Noninvasive prenatal testing (NIPT) is a test typically done around 10 weeks of the pregnancy to screen for Down Syndrome.
 As this test looks at DNA, it will see the chromosomes of your babies.
 However, because you’re having twins, the sample will include DNA from both babies.